Travel Advice and Vaccinations

 The nurses are also able to administer Hepatitis B for travel purposes but this is chargeable.
 Prices are subject to change and will be advised of the current fee before attending your appointment.

-If you would like telephone advice prior to arranging your appointment please phone reception but we recommend that you visit the website Pro Travel Health (below) as this provides comprehensive information including vaccines needed for your chosen destination.
+We recommend that you visit the website Pro Travel Health (below) as this provides comprehensive information including vaccines needed for your chosen destination.

 Unfortunately we are unable to provide a vaccination service for patients who are visiting multiple destinations, but our nurses will be able to give advice on the appropriate vaccinations for the areas of travel and advise you how to receive your immunisation.
 To check which vaccinations you need for your travels visit: www.fitfortravel.nhs.uk

 All vaccines listed below and Hepatitis B can be provided by Travel Clinics e.g. Boots in Oxford, Manor Hospital Oxford, Abingdon Surgery:

 - J.E.
 (Japanese Encephalitis)